AdobeDocs/experience-manager-cloud-service.de-DE/help/forms/configure-submit-actions-core-components.md

 The **[!UICONTROL Submit to OneDrive]** Submit Action connects an Adaptive Form with a Microsoft&reg; OneDrive.
 You can submit the form data, files, attachments, or Document of Record to the connected Microsoft&reg; OneDrive Storage.

-AEM Forms Cloud Service with Microsoft® OneDrive helps in optimize data submission.
+AEM Forms Cloud Service with Microsoft&reg; OneDrive helps in optimize data submission.
 Explore the steps of [integrating OneDrive with AEM Forms](/help/forms/configure-submit-action-onedrive.md) for streamlined and secure storage.

 ## Submit to Azure Blob Storage {#submit-to-azure-blob-storage}

-The **[!UICONTROL Submit to Azure Blob Storage]** Submit Action connects an Adaptive Form with a Microsoft® Azure portal and allows you to submit various elements such as form data, files, attachments, or Document of Record to the associated Azure Storage containers.
+The **[!UICONTROL Submit to Azure Blob Storage]** Submit Action connects an Adaptive Form with a Microsoft&reg; Azure portal and allows you to submit various elements such as form data, files, attachments, or Document of Record to the associated Azure Storage containers.

 AEM as a Cloud Service allows submitting data to Azure Storage from AEM Adaptive Forms.
 Learn how to [create and use Azure Blob Storage configuration in AEM Forms](/help/forms/configure-submit-action-azure-blob-storage.md) for efficient data storage.